Jerry L. Mashaw: Scholarship

 Mashaw has been active in the fields of administrative law and regulation, social welfare law and policy and the interdisciplinary study of law and legal institutions.
-In the Introduction to Administrative Law from the Inside Out: Essays on Themes from the Work of Jerry Mashaw (Cambridge 2017), Professor Nicholas Parillo described Mashaw's position in the field of Administrative Law in the following terms:
+In the Introduction to Administrative Law from the Inside Out: Essays on Themes from the Work of Jerry Mashaw (Cambridge 2017), Professor Nicholas Parrillo described Mashaw's position in the field of Administrative Law in the following terms:

 “This volume assembles the latest work on U.S. administrative law by nearly two dozen scholars in the area.
 The focal point for their contributions is the work of Jerry Mashaw, a figure widely admired despite (or perhaps because of) his ambivalent relationship to the field.
 On the one hand, Mashaw is the consummate insider: a professor at Yale Law School since 1976 and holder of a Sterling chair, the university’s highest honor; three-time winner of the ABA Administrative Law Section’s award for scholarship; and longtime public member of the Administrative Conference of the United States.
 On the other hand, Mashaw is an outsider.
 Throughout his career, he has been trying to persuade scholars of administrative law that their field is misconceived in its premises and focus.
 He has pushed boundaries, composed sweeping indictments, built bridges to other disciplines, and illuminated alternative ways of seeing.
 He has lived in never-ending creative tension with the field he calls home.”

 In the field of social welfare policy and law, Mashaw has published numerous articles and books arguing for a more unified conception of social insurance based on an understanding of the common risks of income inadequacy over an individual's life cycle and calling for major changes in the design and administration of social welfare programs.